a group of skulls stacked together

 While Alcatraz prisoners spent their days dreaming of lost freedom, today, the infamous prison is a tourist attraction where people pay money to visit.
 Once a fear-inducing landmark, the Tower of London is now a tourist attraction for crowds flocking to the city.
 Once an infamous prison, Toronto’s own Don Jail is now an administrative office that offers visitors access to the former jail cells and areas during the annual Doors Open Toronto.

-Once meant to confine and punish, these places have acquired an element of entertainment that sometimes loses the historical significance of what happened there and the many lives that were lost in the process.
+Once meant to confine and punish, these places have acquired an element of entertainment that sometimes loses the historical significance of what happened there and the many lives lost in the process.
 Many people often visiting these sites don’t think of them as places where death and punishment were a common occurrence and were feared by many.

-It’s a different story for places like the Auschwitz-Birkenau concentration camp, where the reminders of past atrocities are still evident today.
+It’s a different story for places like the Auschwitz concentration camp, where the reminders of past atrocities are still evident today.
 The reality of the horrors that occurred here is inescapable.
 They are reminders of a dark past and hope for the future.
 Judging by the increasing numbers of visitors arriving through the gates each year, that isn’t stopping people from visiting.
-While many visit these dark places to pay respect to those that perished, many others come because of a personal connection – it’s a place where distant relatives died or were imprisoned.
+While many visit these dark places to pay respect to those who perished, many others come because of a personal connection – it’s a place where distant relatives died or were imprisoned.

 Sensational sites